Predicting the phase behavior of mixtures of active spherical particles: Results

-The resulting binodals are in good agreement with the direct coexistence data [Figure \ref{PhaseDiagWCA}(a)].
-We thus have predicted the phase diagram for an active-active mixture undergoing motility-induced phase separation.
+Using the requirement of mechanical and chemical equilibrium we accurately construct the phase boundaries from these properties.
+The intersection of the two surfaces in Figure \ref{PhaseDiagWCA}(b) is the line where the reservoir densities of both species and pressures of the binary crystal and gas phases are equal.
+Thus, it should correspond to the binodals of the phase diagram.
+The lines on each of the two $(\rho_f^{\mathrm{res}},\rho_s^{\mathrm{res}},P)$ surfaces can be converted back into lines in the $x-\rho$ and subsequently the $\rho_f-\rho_s$ representation of the phase diagram.
+The resulting phase boundaries are drawn in Figure \ref{PhaseDiagWCA}(a) in order to compare them with the results from the direct coexistence simulations.
+These ``predicted'' binodals are in very good agreement with the direct coexistence data.
+We thus have predicted \textit{quantitatively} the phase diagram for an active-active mixture undergoing motility-induced phase separation.
 This result highlights that also for these systems, which are extremely far from equilibrium, simple coexistence rules are satisfied.
 Therefore, this result sheds new light on the thermodynamics of systems of active spherical particles.